guillermooo/sublime-undocs/source/extensibility/packages.rst

-Explaining how to use version control systems (VCSs) is outside the scope of this guide, but there are many user packages available free of charge on public repositories like Google Code, GitHub and Bitbucket.
+Explaining how to use version control systems (VCSs) is outside the scope of this guide, but there are many user packages available free of charge on public repositories like GitHub and Bitbucket.

 Also, a `Sublime Text organization`_ at GitHub is open to contributors.